Find Your Perfect Wood Product

 If you find a product you like, reach out to us for more details and assistance.

-Same species as Soft Maple.
-Resembles Hard Maple being closed-grained but much softer.
-Easily worked.
-Turns and planes well.
-Does not require fillers to achieve a glass smooth finish.
+Figured Maple resembles Hard Maple being closed-grained but much softer.
+It is easily worked and generally turns and planes well.
+It does not require fillers to achieve a glass smooth finish.
 The curls appearing across the board are the result of contortions in the grain that reflect light at different angles.

 - Common Name(s): Figured Maple